Navigation - Utility Header

 Exploring the Roots of Quakerism in England's Lake District

-Find adventure, learning, and reflection in community as we retrace the 17th-century footsteps of George Fox, founder of the Religious Society of Friends--of Margaret Fell, an early supporter and later his wife, and other early Quakers--through the beautiful Lake District of northern England.
-2-9 August 2026 Details [Registration is open!]
+Find adventure, learning, and reflection in community as we retrace the 17th-century footsteps of George Fox, founder of the Religious Society of Friends; of Margaret Fell, an early supporter and later his wife; and of other early Quakers.
+2-9 August 2026 [registration open] also 21-28 June, 2027, 18-25 June 2028Learn more. [one space remaining!]

 Educator Programs

-Educators across ages and stages and from independent, charter, and traditional public schools are welcome for our Institute for Teaching and Learning programs.
+Educators across ages and stages and from independent, charter, and traditional public schools (and often colleges and universities) are welcome for our Institute for Teaching and Learning programs.

 This powerful gathering--a combination conference and retreat--offers learning, connection, rejuvenation, and joy for male educators working with preschool and elementary-age children.
-Fall 2026 Details
+15-16 October 2026 Learn more.

 A group of students in front of a martin luther king mural